KRSatpute/Codility/README.md

-# Collection of solutions in C# for programmer lessons on codility
+# C# solutions for programmer lesson problems on codility